ARMmbed/mbed-client/docs/Introduction.md

 ```

 ### How to use the API
-More information on how to use the API effectively to create and configure Objects, Object Instances and Resources, can be found [here](Howto.md).
+More information on how to use the API effectively to [create and configure Objects, Object Instances and Resources](/docs/v5.4/mbed-client/using-mbed-client-api.html).

 ### API documentation